MirrorFly/MirrorFly-Flutter-UIKIT/README.md

 The requirements for Android are:
 - Android Lollipop 5.0 (API Level 21) or above
-- Java 7 or higher
+- Java 17 or higher
-- Gradle 4.1.0 or higher
+- Gradle 8.6.0 or higher
+- Kotlin 2.0.20 or higher
+- targetSdkVersion,compileSdk 35

 The minimum requirements for Chat SDK for iOS